SabrinaYuY/Fiber_photometry_data_analysis/README.md

 ## Introduction
 This repository contains analysis pipeline for fiber photometry experiments conducted to monitor the activity of UCN Edinger Wesphal populations in vivo.
-The code includes two part.
+The code includes two parts.
-1. Fiberphotometry data anlysis.
+ Fiberphotometry data anlysis.
   - Z score analysis
   - Area under curve calculation (todo)
-3. Behavior data analysis based on Ethovision generated files.

 ## File Structure
 The dataset is stored in a tdt system generated file format